swiss-ai-center/core-engine/docs/tutorials/implement-service.md

 ### Update the documentation (optional)

-If the [Service](../reference/service.md) is part of the CSIA-PME GitHub Organization.
+If the [Service](../reference/service.md) is part of the Swiss AI Center GitHub Organization.
 There is some documentation to update.

 1. First add the [Service](../reference/service.md) to the list of references with its URL and GitHub repository URL.